Doggphin/ooad-arcane-game/README.md

 # Arcane

-A class project for Object-Oriented Programming and Design using Java and Gradle.
+A class project for Object-Oriented Analysis and Design using Java and Gradle.
 Simulates a maze filled with adventurers and monsters that explore and fight one another until only one side remains.
 The game can be rendered to a visual display and through TTS, or output to a log.

 Implements each of the following patterns at least once: